 Try making phone cases, magnets, sculptures, replicas of landmarks, centerpieces for your holiday table… if it can be made in plastic you can 3Doodle it!
 They even have wood grain filaments you can get!

 While the smART Sketcher Projector is designed for kids, it’s a fantastic crafting gadget for grown-up crafters too!
 It fills in that gap between crafter and artist.
+Update: the New Smart Sketcher 2.0 is out now and it’s even better!
+Get $5 off with code MOMSANDCRAFTERS.

 Not every crafter can draw, but often we want those hand-drawn elements in our creations.
 It’s perfect for bullet journalists, planners, and scrapbookers.